-John Gill’s comments on John 14:21 assert that Jesus Christ loves each person even before they begin to love and obey Him, which is consistent with John 3:16.
+Gill’s comments on John 14:21 assert that Jesus Christ loves each person even before they begin to love and obey Him, which is consistent with John 3:16.
 However, based on Gill’s previous comments regarding John 3:16, we assume he is referring to only the people whom God has “chosen” to become Christians.
 Regardless, Gill states that after a person begins to demonstrate obedience to Christ, the manifestation of God’s (or Christ’s) love for them will be greater than previously.
 Gill says,

 The surest evidence of our love to Christ is obedience to the laws of Christ. . . .
 What returns he will make to them [His followers] for their love; rich returns; there is no love lost upon Christ.
 (1.)
 They shall have the Father’s love: He that loveth me shall be loved of my Father.
 We could not love God if he did not first, out of his good-will to us, give us his grace to love him; but there is a love of complacency promised to those that do love God. . . .
 He loves them, and lets them know that he loves them, smiles upon them, and embraces them.
 God so loves the Son as to love all those that love him.
 (2.)
 They shall have Christ’s love:And I will love him, as God-man, as Mediator.
 God will love him as a Father, and I will love him as a brother, an elder brother. . . .
 Now both these loves are the crown and comfort, the grace and glory, which shall be to all those that love the Lord Jesus Christ in sincerity.

 We now want to add some additional thoughts of our own regarding the continuity of God’s love.
 The Bible teaches that every genuine Christian is an adopted child of God (see Romans 8:14-15; Galatians 4:4-7; Ephesians 1:3-5; Hebrews 12:7; and 1 John 3:1-2).
-And because God is loving, patient, forgiving, gracious, etc., it is reasonable to believe that He is perfect as the heavenly Father of those who have trusted in Jesus Christ for eternal salvation.
+And, because God is loving, patient, forgiving, gracious, etc., it is reasonable to believe that He is perfect as the heavenly Father of those who have trusted in Jesus Christ for eternal salvation.
 Therefore, we believe God does not stop loving any of His adopted children, even if they are not consistently demonstrating a desire to love Christ and obey His commandments.
-However, as we previously stated, He may love them to a lesser degree than He loves those who continue to be faithful.
+However, as we previously stated, God may love them to a lesser degree than He loves those who continue to be faithful.

-If God were to stop loving any of His adopted children, He would be holding Himself to a lower standard than He has set for them, since the Bible teaches that followers of Christ should love even their enemies (see Matthew 5:44-46 and Luke 6:27-32, 35).
-Nevertheless, it is uncertain if God’s love for His adopted children temporarily diminishes somewhat when they are not earnestly trying to be faithful to Him.
+If God were to entirely stop loving any of His adopted children, He would be holding Himself to a lower standard than He has set for them, since the Bible teaches that followers of Christ should love even their enemies (see Matthew 5:44-46 and Luke 6:27-32, 35).
+Nevertheless, it is uncertain if God’s love for His adopted children diminishes somewhat whenever they are not earnestly trying to be faithful to Him.